 Pressing the “D” key will duplicate the highlighted scene.

 We design by moving objects around in the active scene.
-We can scroll out if we like by using the mouse scroll button.
+We can zoom out if we like by using the mouse scroll button.
 We can also move the editor around by holding down the spacebar, left-clicking and dragging.

 We use Ctrl Z or Cmd Z to undo and can keep things in a line if we hold shift while we are dragging.